I'm Kelly. I live downtown, and I know this city.

 BOG started as a listing site for our two Savannah rentals.
 It grew into something else: a guide people actually use to plan their trips.
 Travelers told us it was easier to figure out where to stay, what to eat, and how to spend their time here than after hours on TripAdvisor — and that feedback shaped what the site became.

 This isn't a tourism board.
-There are no paid placements, no posts written by someone who flew in for a weekend.
-Every recommendation on this site comes from someone who eats at these restaurants on a Tuesday, walks these neighborhoods with her kids, and gets invited to soft openings because people in this city know she'll give them a fair read.
+Every recommendation on this site comes from someone who eats at these restaurants on a Tuesday, walks these neighborhoods with her kids, and gets invited to soft openings and events because people in this city know she'll give them a fair read.

-I'm also a psychologist and content strategist by training, which means I think a lot about how people make decisions — and I've tried to build a site that helps you make better ones, faster, with less noise.
+I have two master's degrees — one in Media Psychology, one in Liberal Studies — and I've spent five years studying Savannah from the inside, which means I think a lot about how people make decisions — and I've tried to build a site that helps you make better ones, faster, with less commotion.

 The rentals